* BoE's Vlieghe says wage pressure building gently

 * Vlieghe considered MPC member most supportive of low rates

-Yields on two- and five-year British government bonds, which are sensitive to short-term speculation about rates, also hit their highest level since the Brexit vote.
+Yields on two-year British government bonds hit their highest level since last year's Brexit vote.

 "But the evolution of the data is increasingly suggesting that we are approaching the moment when Bank Rate may need to rise," he said.

 "If these data trends of reducing slack, rising pay pressure, strengthening household spending and robust global growth continue, the appropriate time for a rise in Bank Rate might be as early as in the coming months."

 Vlieghe said there was still a risk that the approach of Britain's departure from the European Union in 2019 has a larger impact on the economy than seen so far.

 "If that happens, monetary policy would respond appropriately," he said.
 "But for now, it seems the net effect of the many underlying forces acting on the UK economy is that slack is continually being eroded and wage pressure is gently building."